A milky blue light/ silver seas

 work-in-progress

-4K video and 16 mm film, performance
+4K video and 16 mm transferred to digital, vocal performance

 2024-25